QMeqGR/qm-maxima/README.txt

                                                               (line 263)
 * expect:                                Functions and Variables for qm.
                                                               (line 479)
+* J1m:                                   Functions and Variables for qm.
+                                                              (line 696)
+* J1m2p:                                 Functions and Variables for qm.
+                                                              (line 708)
+* J1p:                                   Functions and Variables for qm.
+                                                              (line 687)
+* J1p2m:                                 Functions and Variables for qm.
+                                                              (line 705)
+* J1sqr:                                 Functions and Variables for qm.
+                                                              (line 681)
+* J1z:                                   Functions and Variables for qm.
+                                                              (line 647)
+* J1zJ2z:                                Functions and Variables for qm.
+                                                              (line 711)
+* J2m:                                   Functions and Variables for qm.
+                                                              (line 699)
+* J2p:                                   Functions and Variables for qm.
+                                                              (line 690)
+* J2sqr:                                 Functions and Variables for qm.
+                                                              (line 684)
+* J2z:                                   Functions and Variables for qm.
+                                                              (line 651)
 * JM:                                    Functions and Variables for qm.
                                                               (line 578)
 * jmbrap:                                Functions and Variables for qm.